DaTrainao/DaTrainao.github.io/README.md

 There is no install, just download and open 'welcome.html'.
 If you're using a screen larger then the image I suggest that you remove the background or the change the background of the text box.

-I probably wont be working on this anymore.
+I probably be working on this more.